personalnexus/ShUtilities/README.md

 * __ISerializer__: basic interface describing serialization e.g. XML, JSON, CSV...
 * __JsonSerializer__ : implementation of ISerializer<T> for JSON
 * __SerializerExtensions__: extension methods for the basic ISerializer<T> interface.
-* __TemporaryFile__: creates a temporary file and makes sure it is deleted using the Disposable pattern
+* __TemporaryFile__: creates a temporary file and makes sure it is deleted using the Dispose pattern
 * __XmlSerializer__ : implementation of ISerializer<T> for XML
 * __XmlUtility__: helper methods for working with XML